 Some Christians believe they should “push past it” or “smile through it all” or “tough it out” when they’re dealing with a chronic illness.
 I’m sure we’ve all encountered proponents of the ‘pick yourself up by your bootstraps’ method to getting over an illness.

-Maybe you’ve even had a loved on tell you this.
+Maybe you’ve even had a loved one to tell you this.
 I’m sorry if you have!

 Because we Christians don’t have to paint a smiley face over those feelings!
 We have been blessed with the ability to go into God’s presence and share these deep emotions.